dalemusser/cloudnode/aws_ec2_node/aws_ec2_amazonlinux2_node.md

-# Installing Node and Express on Amazon Linux on AWS EC2 Instance
+# Installing Node on Amazon Linux 2 on AWS EC2 Instance

 This document describes the installation of node and express on Amazon Linux on an AWS EC2 instance.